jaredbarranco/barrancolab-blog/content/posts/static-website.md

 #### next.config.js

-To get static output from a NextJS file, we need to `output: export` and enable "unoptimized" for the [Image Component](https://nextjs.org/docs/pages/api-reference/components/image#unoptimized)
+To get static output from a NextJS file, we need to "output: export" and enable "unoptimized" for the [Image Component](https://nextjs.org/docs/pages/api-reference/components/image#unoptimized)

 ```
   const nextConfig = {